Mradul-77/Intrusion_Detection_System-IDS/README.md

 ## Role of the Analyzer modules:
 The most important job of the Analyzer Script is to create the PROALERT and IPALERT files.
-The <I> PROALERT file contains information about the malicious processes, their process-id, their danger level and where to find it in the PROINFO file for more information.
+The PROALERT<I><B> file contains information about the malicious processes, their process-id, their danger level and where to find it in the PROINFO file for more information.
-The <I> IPALERT file contains information about the unsafe sites and computers to which the client is connected to.
+The IPALERT<I><B> file contains information about the unsafe sites and computers to which the client is connected to.
 It contains the remote-ip, remote-port and process-id of the processes which are connected to these sites and also where to find them in the NETINFO file.
 The user on the server side can now use this information to figure out whether or not the client’s system may be compromised and then take the necessary actions.

+## How to run the project:
+Download the whole project or just clone the repository in your local editor like Vs-code, PyCharm etc. and then run the following in order:
+1. SERVER.py
+2. CLIENT.py
+3. ALALYZER_1.py
+4. ANALYZER_2.py
+#### Note:
+While running each module, select the 'Run with parameters' option and enter port value '5000' in the Script Parameters field, to make sure that the server and client are on the same port.
+Also make sure that all the .py and .csv files are in the same folder in your local device.